flynnbr11/QMLA/docs/guide/qmla.rst

 The class which controls everything is :class:`~qmla.QuantumModelLearningAgent`.

-An :term:`Instance` of this class is used to run one of the available algorithms; many independent instances can operate simultaneously and be analysed together (e.g. to see the *average* reproduction of dynamics following model learning).
+An :term:`instance` of this class is used to run one of the available algorithms; many independent instances can operate simultaneously and be analysed together (e.g. to see the *average* reproduction of dynamics following model learning).
 This is referred to as a :term:`Run`